 Soluble fiber dissolves in water and slows down digestion, controlling how and when certain nutrients, like carbohydrates, are absorbed in the body.
 This can help prevent big surges of glucose from entering the bloodstream at once and the resulting blood sugar spikes.
 Steady blood sugar can keep your hunger in check and prevent mood swings.
 It also translates to steadier levels of insulin and a smaller chance that you'll develop insulin resistance.

 Soluble fiber also supports heart health and reduces your risk of heart disease by decreasing total and LDL cholesterol levels.
 It's also a great healthy weight-management tool.
-Soluble fiber blocks the absorption of fats and forms a viscous gel in your digestive tract that makes you feel full longer.
+Soluble and highly viscous fibers block the absorption of fats and increase the viscosity of food in the digestive tract that makes you feel full longer.

 But soluble fiber has some indirect effects too.
-Soluble fiber is an excellent source of food for the bacteria that live in your gut.
-When soluble fibers get to the colon, the bacteria feed on them, creating short-chain fatty acids, or SCFAs, like butyrate, acetate, and propionate.
+Soluble fiber that is also fermentable (not all soluble fibers are) is an excellent source of food for the bacteria that live in your gut.
+When these fermentable fibers get to the colon, the bacteria feed on them, creating short-chain fatty acids, or SCFAs, like butyrate, acetate, and propionate.
 These SCFAs can provide energy, improve metabolism, regulate blood sugar levels, and fight off chronic inflammation.

 Benefits of insoluble fiber.

-Opposite of soluble fiber, insoluble fiber, which doesn't dissolve in water and passes through the digestive system intact, speeds up the rate of digestion.
+Opposite of soluble fiber, insoluble fiber, which doesn't dissolve in water and passes through the digestive system intact, has more of a laxative effect.
 When insoluble fiber moves through the digestive tract, it pulls water into the stool, making it softer and easier to pass.
 This can help alleviate constipation and also improve overall digestive health and function.

 And since insoluble fiber doesn't get broken down by the body, it has no effect on your blood sugar levels, according to Shapiro.